artgrtmnk/Ruby-Selenium-RestClient-BDD/README.md

 2. Install [Bundler](https://bundler.io)
 3. Download the project
 4. Get your token for [GoRest](https://gorest.co.in/my-account/access-tokens) (You need to register/login first)
-5. Past your token into `features/support/env.rb` into the `GOREST_TOKEN` var, line 9.
+5. Paste your token into `features/support/env.rb` into the `GOREST_TOKEN` var, line 9.
 6. In the project's terminal enter `bundle install`

 ### Running tests